lilyguibessette/bwh-pharmacoepi-roybal/README.md

 `REDCapControl`

-The parent directory should also have these folder for the program to export to:
+The parent directory should also have these folders for the program to export to:

 `SMSHistory`
 - contains all SMS messaging history generated from the decisions of the rank calls to Personalizer